 Under COVID-19, immigrants face steep income inequality.
-Help us raise $200,000 to keep them fed, housed, and afloat—your gift will be matched!
+Help us raise $200,000 to keep them fed, housed, and afloat.

 For many of Philly’s immigrants and refugees, life under COVID-19 is an unending nightmare.
 With cascading consequences of job and income loss, food and housing insecurity, and educational and health outcome disparities, their hard-won new lives are smashing into pieces.

 At Nationalities Service Center (NSC), we’ve seen it firsthand: clients who were scraping by before the pandemic are now plunging into desperation, wondering how they’ll survive this fall and winter.

 Since the start of the crisis, hunger has soared, with 5 times as many people seeking food assistance from NSC.
 More than half have lost income.
 70% of laid-off workers have been ineligible for any unemployment relief, while two-thirds of those still employed are risking their health as essential workers.
 36% owe back rent, and more than a quarter owe back bills.
 School-age children are falling behind their peers, often unable to access available support due to lack of technology and language access resources.
 Meanwhile, clients are seeking mental health support in record numbers, telling us they’re terrified about their futures.